-- a.
-The College Common Core Curriculum; - b.
-The first year science core curriculum; - c.
-33 credits in science or engineering: - i. in a single discipline as specified in the appropriate departmental regulations; (for a BSc(Honours) with a single major concentration) or - ii. in 16 different semester courses from each of two disciplines as specified in appropriate departmental regulations (for a BSc (Honours) with a double major concentration) plus one science elective; - d.
-Honours Thesis (or its equivalent) in one of the Honours disciplines.
-The thesis will count as two semester courses.
+- The College Common Core Curriculum; - The Science Programme for First Year; - 33 credits in science including first year courses: in a single discipline as specified in the appropriate departmental regulations; (for a BSc(Honours) with a single major concentration); or - 16 different credits from each of two disciplines as specified in appropriate departmental regulations (for a BSc (Honours) with a double major concentration) plus one science elective; - Honours Thesis (or its equivalent) in one of the Honours disciplines

+Note: The thesis will count as two semester courses.

 Students entering an Honours programme require the permission of the appropriate department(s).

 Normally a student must obtain a 65% average in the first year science courses to be eligible for entry into an honours or combined honours programme in second year.

-A candidate must normally maintain a 70% average in the science/engineering courses in the Third and Fourth Years of the programme of study or may be required to withdraw from the BSc (Honours) programme and continue in a BSc programme with a major or combined major concentration.
-The honours programme has a total of 45 credits.
+A candidate must normally maintain a 70% average in the science courses in the Third and Fourth Years of the programme of study or may be required to withdraw from the BSc (Honours) programme and continue in a BSc programme with a major or combined major concentration.